iotaledger/goshimmer/docs/003-markers.md

     <tr>
         <td>lowestIndex</td>
         <td>uint64</td>
-        <td>The lowest MI of the marker sequence.</td>
+        <td>The lowest MI of the sequence.</td>
     </tr>
 </table>

-#### Create Marker Sequence
+#### Create Sequence
-A new marker sequence is created when:
+A new sequence is created when:
 1. there's a conflict in a UTXO branch.
 2. the UTXO branches are aggregated.
 3. UTXO branches are merged.

-Each new marker sequence starts from a new marker.
+Each new sequence starts from a new marker.

 ### The Markers
-Markers are messages selected from the tip set periodically and assigned unique identifiers, in the form of *`[MSI, MI]`*.
+Markers are messages selected from the tip set periodically and assigned unique identifiers, in the form of $[SI, MI]$.

 #### Marker Structure
 <table>